ajwills72/rmip/docs/teacher_notes.md

 Students may find this [library](openses_lib.md) of OpenSesame scripts useful.

+#### Advice: how to implement between-subject experimental manipulations

+There are (at least) two ways to implement between-subject experimental manipulations in OpenSesame:

+- Make two separate OpenSesame scripts (one for each between-subject experimental conditions), create two different links on JATOS and assign different links to different participants.

+- Make a single OpenSesame script in which the between-subject condition depends on the parity of the participant number (whether it's odd or even).
+For this, you can use the built-in variable "subject_parity" and run a specific condition (e.g. condition 1) if the participant number is odd and the other condition (e.g. condition 2) if the participant number is even.
+This [video](https://www.youtube.com/watch?v=zP8ucRtWU5g) illustrates this method for a between-subject counterbalancing example (which can easily be simplified to a between-subject experimental manipulation).

+The second method is preferable because:
+1. the same JATOS link can be given to all participants
+2. it will ensure that the experiment is otherwise identical for all participants

 ### Both sessions

 Both sessions are dedicated to achieving the following goal: Have a working,